Transportation for Seniors

 Family members could be an excellent alternative to driving yourself.
 Your loved ones are probably already familiar with your routine and the places you like to go.
 You also know your relatives' driving skills.
 Another bonus is that you don't have to wait for a shuttle or bus, and you can give your family members gas money or assistance with other errands in exchange for their help.

-Caregivers & Home Care Aides
+Caregivers and Home Care Aides

-If family members aren't an option, caregivers or home care aides might be.
+If family members aren’t an option, caregivers or home care aides might be.
 The cost of hiring a caregiver will vary depending on your location.
 However, they cost less if they provide only homemaker services such as cooking and laundry (and driving, in this instance).
-There are also caregivers that specialize in transporting seniors.
+There are also caregivers who specialize in transporting seniors.

 It's a good idea to hire through local home care agencies rather than on your own so the agency can run background checks and screen employees.